yeehaa123/presentation-moonconf/slides.md

 <!---

-Most important, though, is the fact that the microservices architecture actually forces the developer to think about her specific domain.
-As opposed to all other patterns, it's not the domain knowledge that needs to fit the architecture, but vice versa.
+To me, the appeal of a microservices architecture lies in the fact that it encourage a developer to think about her specific domain.
+As opposed to all other patterns that I have discussed, this design pattern does not try to force the domain knowledge to fit the architecture, but vice versa.
 A properly executed microservices architecture values good design.
 Or as Ove Arup puts it:

 "Engineering is not a science.
 Science studies particular events to find general laws.
 Engineering design makes use of the laws to solve particular practical problems.
 In this it is more closely related to art or craft."